aakash-priyadarshi/aakash-priyadarshi.github.io/_projects/AI-Driven Exosuits for Military and Industrial Applications.md

 related_publications: true
 ---

+**Note:** This is a research project based on patented designs.
+No public repository is currently available.

 ## Overview

 This project focuses on advancing human augmentation technologies through the development of AI-driven exosuits for military and industrial applications.
 Leveraging insights from my patented designs, this research integrates Brain-Machine Interfaces (BMIs), machine learning, and state-of-the-art materials to create transformative wearable robotics.